 Illinois law requires all parents of minor children involved in any action involving custody or visitation to complete a court-authorized parent education program, except for good cause shown.
-Such actions include post-decree proceedings for modification of custody or visitation or for relocation of a child or children from Illinois.
+Such actions include post-decree proceedings for modification of custody or visitation or for the relocation of a child or children from Illinois.

 The only parent education programs authorized by the Circuit Court of Cook County are:

 1. Focus on Children (FOCUS) in-class parent education program; and

 2. Children in Between Online (CIBO) online parent education program.